f5devcentral/f5-big-iq-lab/docs/class5/module10/module10.rst

 **[New 7.1.0]**

-1. Follow the steps to Downloading the geolocation database described in the following article `K11176`_.
+1. Follow the steps to download the geolocation database described in the following article `K11176`_.

 .. _K11176: https://support.f5.com/csp/article/K11176